sanatbatra/TradingDeepRL/index.md

     - 30 dimensions (1 action value for each stock), ranging from +1 which equates to buying the maximum quantity possible, to -1 which equates to selling the             maximum quantity possible.
 Maximum quantity is set to 10, therefore the agent cannot buy or sell more than 10 of any stock at one step.

  3. Reward: After taking an action, the agent gets a reward from the environment.
 This is the objective that it would try to maximize.
-    - Increase in net worth of the portfolio from the previous step.
+    - At each step, the reward is the increase in net worth of the portfolio from the previous step.

 ### Learning Algorithm